The faculty support was crucial to my experience—it led me to feel respected as an artist and comfortable to express myself.

 I was in the “Performance Matters!” studio course.
 I liked listening to other group members read their work and seeing how pieces improved with each performance.
 I think I understand more about performing now, and how best to communicate with an audience (visual and auditory).

-Participants experience the transformative power of literature presented live each evening as the acclaimed faculty and writers in residence of the concurrent adult Institute—including Mark Doty, Joy Williams, Dara Wier, and Anthony Doerr—read aloud from their work.
+Each evening, participants experience the transformative power of literature read aloud by the acclaimed faculty and writers in residence of the concurrent adult Institute—including James Tate, Joy Williams, Dara Wier, and Ron Hansen.
+Follow-up Q&A sessions allow participants to explore the creative process and writer's life with these world-renowned authors.
 You can find the reading schedule here.

 The readings were INCREDIBLE!!
 Mark Doty shocked me, frightened me, amazed me.
 All readings were fantastic.